-- The school will block access to social networking sites. - Newsgroups will be blocked unless a specific use is approved. - Pupils will be advised never to give out personal details of any kind which may identify them or their location. - Pupils and parents will be advised that the use of social network, cyberbullying and posted digital images (that stay on the internet) outside school is inappropriate for primary aged pupils.
+- The school will block access to social networking sites except for Twitter, for staff use only. - Newsgroups will be blocked unless a specific use is approved. - Pupils will be advised never to give out personal details of any kind which may identify them or their location. - Pupils and parents will be advised that the use of social network, cyberbullying and posted digital images (that stay on the internet) outside school is inappropriate for primary aged pupils.